 If any of you listening are interested in talking about the issues that you’re facing, you don’t have to have the answers or you don’t have to have it resolved or know what to do, but it still helps to know that we’re not alone and we’re all going through this together.
 Thanks for coming on today, Rose.

 Rose: You’re welcome.
 Thanks for having me.

 Anne: If you need support trying to figure out what to do or trying to figure out exactly what’s going on in your relationship, please check out the Betrayal Trauma Recovery Group.
-If you go to btr.org, click on Services, and then go to Daily Support Group you can see our daily support group schedule.
 We have multiple sessions a day in multiple time zones, with professional Betrayal Trauma Recovery Coaches.
-Check out the schedule and we’d love to see you in a group session today.
+We’d love to see you in a group session today.

 Thank you to everyone who has rated the podcast on iTunes or other podcasting apps.
 I love seeing your comments and really feel supported and grateful when you comment, so thank you for doing that.
-I also love to see your comments on our website at btr.org.
+Please leave a comment below; we love reading your comments.